Have a look at our whistle-stop overview to find out all about Blackpool Illuminations. Feel carefree, make memories and go back to your childhood!

 Have a look at Places to Eat in the area.

 The Illuminations go back for well over 100 years.
 Back to a time when electricity was a magical, brand new thing...

 Take a look through the years as they’ve evolved, changed and grown through the decades.
 The styles might change according to fashion and celebrity faces but they’re certainly well loved.

-How the Blackpool Illuminations Get There
+Making the Blackpool Illuminations Magic

-There’s no such thing as a ‘Blackpool Illuminations shop’ that you can pop to and buy a few lights.
+There’s no such thing as a ‘Blackpool Illuminations shop’ that you can pop to and buy a few lights!
 Everything is bespoke and made right here in Blackpool at the Lightworks depot.

 Blackpool Council cover the basic annual running costs of maintaining and erecting the Illuminations.
 But fundraising is vital for their future.
 Money raised through business sponsorship and promenade donations is all invested into new displays to keep the attraction bright.

 You’ll be astonished when you read the facts and figures and find out how many lamps are used and miles of cable.

 While you’re here…